 Mr. Margolin is Professor of Business Administration at the Borough of Manhattan Community College and Adjunct Professor of Public Administration in New York University's Graduate School of Public Administration.
 'H' Day In Sweden FRUSTRATION is one of the most frequent emotional hazards civil service people face.
-IT COULD arise from long months of extra work on a specific project, only to see the project go up in smoke because someone's expected cooperation failed to materialize.
-OR IT MIGHT arise from the indifference of one or more pubhes to message after message Phout some urgent change in government rules or procedures.
-FRUSTRATION in a job causes goofs, just as frustration in traffic is responsible for many acci- MORE OFTEN than not, frustration is at the seat of bad public relations for an agency and its employees, It is not an easy emotion to control, but there are ways of reducing its effects.
+IT COULD arise from long months of extra work on a specific project, only to see the project go up in smoke because someone's expected coop- OR IT MIGHT arise from the indifference of one or more pubhes to message after message about some urgent change in government rules or procedures. eration failed to materialize.

+FRUSTRATION in a job causes goofs, just as frustration in traffic is responsible for many accidents.
+MORE OFTEN than not, frusrration is at the seat of bad public relations for an agency and its employees.
+It is not an easy emotion to control, but there are ways of reducing its effects.